core-wg/coap-pubsub/draft-ietf-core-pubsub.md

 more sub-topics, consisting of links to the sub-topic URIs and indicated by a link-format content-format.
 Sub-topics are also topics and may have their own sub-topics, forming a tree structure of unique paths that is implemented using URIs.
-The full URI of a topic includes a schems and authority for the Broker, for example "coaps://10.0.0.13:5684/EP-33543/sen/3303/0/5700".
+The full URI of a topic includes a scheme and authority for the Broker, for example "coaps://10.0.0.13:5684/EP-33543/sen/3303/0/5700".

 ## brokerless Pub/sub